 Matthew 6

 Matthew 6 sits at the heart of the Sermon on the Mount, and it is held together by a single word the chapter teaches us to say: Father.
 Jesus takes the three great acts of devotion every faithful person knew - almsgiving, prayer, and fasting - and in each He draws the same sharp line.
 There are those who do these things to be seen of men, who sound a trumpet before their giving and love to pray standing in the synagogues and in the corners of the streets; and Jesus says of them, plainly, They have their reward.
 The applause they wanted is the whole of what they get.
-Against this He sets the hidden life: give so that your left hand does not know what your right hand does; enter into thy closet and shut the door; anoint your head and wash your face when you fast - and then thy Father which seeth in secret himself shall reward thee openly (vv.
-4, 6, 18).3

 In the middle of this teaching Jesus places the prayer His followers have prayed ever since.
-It opens not with a request but with an address and a longing: Our Father which art in heaven, Hallowed be thy name.
+It opens with an address and a longing, before a single request is made: Our Father which art in heaven, Hallowed be thy name.
 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.
 Only then does it turn to need - Give us this day our daily bread - and to mercy: And forgive us our debts, as we forgive our debtors.
 It closes with a plea for protection and a burst of praise: And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen (vv.
 9-13).
-Around that prayer Jesus adds a word too solemn to soften: if ye forgive not men their trespasses, neither will your Father forgive your trespasses (v.
-15).2

 From the closet of prayer the teaching opens onto the whole of a life.
 Jesus speaks of treasure - lay not up for yourselves treasures upon earth… but lay up for yourselves treasures in heaven - and names the law of the human heart: where your treasure is, there will your heart be also.
 He warns that no one can hold two masters at once: Ye cannot serve God and mammon.
-And then He turns to the worry that gnaws at everyone, and answers it not with a strategy but with a Father.
-Behold the fowls of the air… Consider the lilies of the field: the God who feeds the one and clothes the other knoweth that ye have need of all these things.
-So the whole chapter narrows to one command and one promise: seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you (v.
-33).
+And then He turns to the worry that gnaws at everyone, and answers it with a Father.

 Tap any highlighted phrase to jump to the commentary that unpacks it.